Lewis Balfour Oatts: Military service in Burma in World War II

 General Bill Slim subsequently said that “their loyalty even in the most depressing time in their invasion never faltered.
 Despite floggings, tortures, executions, and the burning of their villages they refused to aid the Japanese in any way or to betray our troops: they guided our columns, collected information, ambushed enemy patrols, carried our supplies and brought in our wounded under the heaviest fire, and then, being the gentlemen they were, often refused all payment.
 Many a British and Indian soldier owes his life to the naked, head-hunting Nagas”.

 Oatts, who was often surrounded by Japanese in the jungle, had a personal bodyguard which consisted of “a group of ‘retired’ bandits of extreme villainy but unsurpassable jungle craft”.
 His Chin Hills battalion consisted of numerous war-like peoples who had little in common and often spoke such different dialects that they could barely understand each other.

 When the Japanese carved their way through Burma in 1941 they did not at first press into the hills; when they did they met the Chin Levies and got the worst of it.

 Oatts recalled that one of the Levies regarded throwing hand grenades as effeminate.
 He preferred to stalk a Japanese soldier, let the lever go and then stuff it down his victim's neck; on one occasion he lost an arm but was not put off and regarded the incident as amusing.

 The Levies' relationship with their seniors in the 17th Division was less than cordial: the Divisional Staff tended to regard them as too unorthodox while the Levies thought the Division too unenterprising.

 One of Oatts' officers sent the GOC six Japanese heads which his men had removed, hoping the General would then show similar enterprise; he was promptly sent back to England for psychiatric treatment.
 Nonetheless the 14th Army HQ was greatly impressed by the achievements of the Levies in harassing the Japanese and decided that Oatts should form two regular battalions.
 These then covered the British flank in the advance to the Irrawaddy.
 Lt.
 Col. L B Oatts won a DSO during this campaign.

 Later achievements

 After the war Oatts became administrator at Arbury Hall, Warwickshire (the Gothick show-place of the FitzRoy Newdegates, Viscounts Daventry); then ran the Victoria League in Edinburgh.
 He was a member of the Royal Company of Archers, the Queen's Body Guard for Scotland.

-Oatts published several books including Proud Heritage, in 1952, a four-volume history of the Highland Light Infantry; Emperor's Chambermaids [ASIN B00HXJN0VM], the story of the 14/20th King's Hussars; another of the 3rd Carabiniers (now part of the Scots Dragoon Guards); and the autobiographical Jungle in Arms.
+Oatts published several books including Proud Heritage, in 1952, a four-volume history of the Highland Light Infantry; Emperor's Chambermaids [ASIN B00HXJN0VM], the story of the 14/20th King's Hussars; another of the 3rd Carabiniers (now part of the Scots Dragoon Guards); and the autobiographical Jungle in Arms, published in 1962.

 He married, in 1934, Cherry Morris, daughter of a former captain of the Warwickshire Cricket Club, with whom he had two sons and a daughter.

 The art dealer and writer Brian Balfour-Oatts is his grandson.